Frequently Asked Questions

 - Why should I choose First American?

-First American is a leader in the home warranty industry and with over 30 years of experience.
-We proudly serve over 450,000 customers nationwide and last year alone we spent over $125 million* on repairs and replacements.
+First American is a leader in the home warranty industry, with more than 30 years of experience.
+We proudly serve more than 450,000 customers nationwide and last year alone we spent more than $143 million* on repairs and replacements.
 Our customer service team is available to respond to your service requests seven days a week, including holidays.

 Our customers say it best and consistently provide positive feedback in our satisfaction surveys.